gchq/stroom/ROADMAP.md

 # v7.0

 ## Reference data storage
-Reference data uses a memory mapped disk based store rather than direct memory to reduce the memory overhead associated with storing reference data.
+Reference data uses a memory-mapped disk-based store rather than direct memory to reduce the memory overhead associated with storing reference data.
 Reference data is also enhanced to cope with changes (additions and removals) of state information rather than always relying on complete snapshots.

 ## Modularisation
 Separation of Stroom components into discreet modules that have clear APIs and separate persistence where required to reduce coupling.